laurelkeys/gsoc-2020/gsoc-final-report.md

 My aim with it was twofold:

-1. To make it really simple to separate the actual *effect algorithm* – i.e. what / how to process the image – from its execution schedule, and from exposing parameters to the user
+1. To make it really simple to separate the actual *effect algorithm* – i.e. what / how to process the image – from its execution schedule, and from exposing parameters to the user;

 2. To seamlessly handle concurrency – for effects that allow it – by leaveraging appleseed's job system to run the effect on smaller portions of the image, in parallel, given the number of available threads.

-I successfully finished it at the end of May, and after some really insightful suggestions from [François Beaune](https://github.com/dictoon) and [Kevin Mason](https://github.com/oktomus) to improve its simplicity, we [got it merged in early June](https://github.com/appleseedhq/appleseed/pull/2865).
+I successfully finished this at the end of May, and after some really insightful suggestions from [François Beaune](https://github.com/dictoon) and [Kevin Mason](https://github.com/oktomus) to improve its simplicity, we [got it merged in early June](https://github.com/appleseedhq/appleseed/pull/2865).

 Thereon, I implemented the remaining effects using this "[compression layer](https://caseymuratori.com/blog_0015)" I created, starting with [bloom](https://github.com/appleseedhq/appleseed/pull/2875) – which was the most challenging one, and required a lot of testing, comparisons between different implementation trade-offs, and profiling (all of which you can [read more about on a post I made to the appleseed Users Forum](https://forum.appleseedhq.net/t/bloom-as-a-new-post-processing-effect/1027)) – and then, moving on to [tone mapping](https://github.com/appleseedhq/appleseed/pull/2884) and [chromatic aberration](https://github.com/appleseedhq/appleseed/pull/2887).

 ![](misc/images/finalreport/bloom%20-%20as%20sphere.png)
 *Rendering with (bottom-left) and without (top-right) the bloom effect*

-Along the way, I also came across [some](https://github.com/appleseedhq/appleseed/pull/2877) [bugs](https://github.com/appleseedhq/appleseed/pull/2880) on appleseed.studio – while testing the post effects – and worked on [enhancing effects preview to improve the user experience](https://github.com/appleseedhq/appleseed/pull/2885) (which was only possible after a rendering finished, adding delays to the artistic process of iteratively testing changes).
+Along the way, I also came across [some](https://github.com/appleseedhq/appleseed/pull/2877) [bugs](https://github.com/appleseedhq/appleseed/pull/2880) on appleseed.studio – while testing my post-processing effects implementations – and worked on [enhancing effects preview to improve the user experience](https://github.com/appleseedhq/appleseed/pull/2885) (which was only possible after a rendering finished, adding delays to the artistic process of iteratively testing changes).

 These changes, however, are still pending review.
-Though, once a new release of appleseed ships with these brand-new effects, artists should be able to quickly preview what their scenes would look like in post – without having to leave appleseed.studio – and to easily tweak stage parameters while seeing the changes they make live.
+Though, once a new release of appleseed ships with these brand-new effects, artists should be able to quickly preview what their scenes would look like in post – without having to leave appleseed.studio – and to easily tweak stage parameters while watching the changes they have live.

 ## The Code